MarioP03/Quiz_2024ProgII_Assignment2/README.md

 - I always defined an attribute of the main class Quiz, when I knew that I would have needed that specific attribute in the future, e.g. self.ScoreLabel
 - I created a virtual environment to store my dependencies, as this makes it easy to follow what I needed
 - I utilized my design knowledge, gained from the Design Lectures this semester and hand-drawn multiple copies of low-fidelity design on paper, horizontally, to explore the range of functionalities, and also vertically to study the depth needed
-- The database already exists, the sqlite_database.py is just the proof of my work
 - I used sqlite3 for the database, it is lightweight, but can manage all the tables that I needed.
 When a user registers, their information gets recorded in both the Users and the Leaderboard tables

 Requirements: